rustedpy/result/README.rst

 Not all methods (https://doc.rust-lang.org/std/result/enum.Result.html) have been implemented, only the ones that make sense in the Python context.
-By using ``isinstance`` to check for ``Ok`` or ``Err`` you get type safe access to the stored values.
+By using ``isinstance`` to check for ``Ok`` or ``Err`` you get type safe access to the contained value, if you use `MyPy <https://mypy.readthedocs.io/>`__ to typecheck your code.
 All of this in a package allowing easier handling of values that can be OK or not, without resorting to custom exceptions.

 API